HenSch90/SiD/Modul-F1_internationale_Studierende.md

 ka:

-vc: SHOW aauszeitlebbama IF sabsan=2
+vc: SHOW aauszeitlebbama IF sabsan=2 or sabsan=MISSING

 av: